ekline/ntnrg/charter.md

 The control plane requirements and trust model design parameters are especially relevant.

-The work in the NTNRG may include proposed extensions, profiles, or configurations of IETF protocols or their operation.
-Providing recommendations to the IETF is not an objective of this RG; standardization of any such changes is deferred to the appropriate working groups within the IETF.
+An explicit non-goal is to propose changes to existing IETF protocols.
+The research group may explore ideas that require such changes, and is uniquely placed to discuss their implications with the IETF community, but the potential incorporation of such ideas into the standards process is a matter for the IETF and is out of scope for this group.